 Even when the lighting isn’t ideal, this camera will still get good results thanks to its fast glass and powerful image stabilization features.

 The Film Simulation modes that Fujifilm offers cover the majority of scenarios, ranging from the Standard/Provia option for everyday use to the Astia option for a pleasing softness for natural subjects, and Velvia when you need more punch, as well as various Black and White options.

 The Standard/Provia mode is the default option, and it creates natural colors while still being optimized pleasingly.
 Because of the high quality of JPEGs produced by cameras, they can be used immediately after being taken.

 In addition, this model incorporates the Cool and Warm Monochrome Adjustment options, which were initially introduced on the X-T3 model.
 Both of these choices can be adjusted to one of nine intensities, which is especially useful in the case of the second option because the Sepia Film Simulation choice has the potential to be a little bit overbearing at times.

-Compared to an image captured using the default Black and White Film Simulation mode, the following images show what these Cool and Warm options look like in their respective settings.
+Compared to an image captured using the default Black and White Film Simulation mode, the following photos show what these Cool and Warm options look like in their respective settings.

 Fujifilm X-T30 Specs

 |APS-C (23.5 x 15.6 mm)